mits-gossau/web-components-cms-template-sparx/README.md

 ## TODO for Backend:

-  - [ ] regarding SPARX-109 + SPARX-110, do we already have some sample html?
+  - [ ] regarding project sites SPARX-109 + SPARX-110, do we already have some sample html?

 ## Questions for Anja: